 Hardware and Software Purchases

 The NC State Office of Information Technology and the NCSU Bookstores have made arrangements with several computer vendors to offer special pricing to students.
 Students should compare these prices before making a final purchase, since these prices can offer a substantial savings.
 For more information, contact the NCSU Bookstores or by phone at (919) 515-3400 before making your final purchase.
-The NCSU Bookstores’ Computer Connections department is a great resource for students purchasing computers from Apple and Lenovo, software, and peripherals.
+The NCSU Bookstores’ Computer Connections department is a great resource for students purchasing computers, software, and peripherals.

 Many software companies bundle products together for even more savings, such Adobe Creative Cloud.
 The NCSU Bookstores have good prices on these software product bundles.

 Software companies also offer free licenses for qualified students.
 Some of these include:

 - Autodesk provides software free to NCSU students through their Education Community website.

 - Microsoft Office 365, including full downloadable versions of Office products, is available free for NCSU students from the NCSU Office 365 website.